drdaxxy/gta5fov/GTA5FoV/README.txt

 Q: So how do I uninstall this?
 A: Just delete dsound.dll from your GTA V installation folder again.

+Q: I don't want the mod to change all fields of view, how do I disable only some changes?
+A: Edit the fov.ini file and comment out the line (add a ; in front of it).

 Q: I have a super fast PC and this doesn't seem to work.
 A: The mod waits 30 seconds after the game starts (i.e. the program opens, not 30 seconds after you gain control of your character) to take effect, as it crashes if it tries to load immediately when the game does.
 I know there's better ways to avoid this, but I wanted to get this out quickly.